Moving to Atlanta, Georgia (Updated 2022)

 The two dominant neighborhoods in west Atlanta are Atlantic Station and West Midtown.

 Atlantic Station feels a little paradoxical.
-The majority of the neighborhood is accessible by public transportation, but the majority of the neighborhood is also privately owned.
+Most of the neighborhood is accessible by public transportation, but the majority of the neighborhood is also privately owned.
 The neighborhood has the convenience of everything you could ever want, including an IKEA, in easy walking distance.
 However, the neighborhood is popular for tourists and can be crowded in the summer and holidays.

 West Midtown is known as the "design district" and is full of warehouses, lofts, art galleries, and shopping.
 The Westside Provision District within provides unique, minimalist architecture and some of the top restaurants in Atlanta.
 For example, Antico Pizza, one of our personal favorites, has a location in the neighborhood.